Find Affordable College Courses

 $22,144 Average Tuition & Fees

-Boston Architectural College did quite well in this year’s ranking of the best value schools for architecture and related services students.
-It came in at #13 on the list.
-Boston Architectural College is a small private not-for-profit school located in the city of Boston.
+Boston Architectural College landed the #13 spot in the 2023 rankings for the best value architecture and related services programs.
+Boston Architectural College is a fairly small private not-for-profit school located in the city of Boston.

 The average tuition and fees for an out-of-state undergraduate student at Boston Architectural College are $22,144 a year.
 Architecture & Related Services majors at Boston Architectural College take out an average of $52,750 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $427.